Document status: working draft submitted to the CNA TC Terminal for validation.

 For each evolution theme, it describes:

-• the detailed changes in each of the four APIs concerned;
+- the detailed changes in each of the APIs concerned;

-Alignment of the Keypop Java implementations with 3.0.0 and the writing of a technical migration guide for integrators will take place subsequently, after validation of 3.0.0 by the TC Terminal (see §8).
+Alignment of the Keypop Java implementations with 3.0.0 and the writing of a technical migration guide for integrators will take place subsequently, after validation by the TC Terminal (see §9).

 API visibility with respect to audiences

-• The Reader API, the Calypso Card API and the new Terminal Definitions API are public APIs, directly manipulated by the integrator (application code).
+- The Reader API, the Calypso Card API, the Terminal Definitions API, the Legacy SAM API, the Generic Card API and the Storage Card API are public APIs, directly manipulated by the integrator (application code).

-This document describes the evolutions of the four APIs because they are coupled at the design level (in particular for themes 1, 2 and 6).
+This document describes the evolutions of all impacted APIs because they are coupled at the design level (in particular for themes 1, 2 and 5).
 Since the Card API is internal, its evolutions (see §2.3, §3.2, §6.2) require no action from the integrator; they are absorbed by the Keypop implementations.

 New API: Terminal Definitions API